volumio/volumio-plugins/plugins/miscellanea/mpd_oled/readme.md

 ## Credits

-MPD_OLED drives the display and communicates with Volumio and reads spectrum audio data from C.A.V.A <https://github.com/antiprism/mpd_oled>
+MPD_OLED is the application that does all the hard work.
+It communicates with Volumio, reads audio spectrum data from C.A.V.A and displays it on the screen: <https://github.com/antiprism/mpd_oled>

 C.A.V.A. is a bar spectrum audio visualizer: <https://github.com/karlstav/cava>